 5 Reasons why Law Schools Use LSAT Scores

-The LSAT is the Law School Admission Test administered by the Law School Admission Council (LSAC) to test the ability, suitability and knowledge of an applicant aiming for law school education.
-This test is conducted mainly for the law schools in the United States and Canada but the LSAT has an increasing demand in other English speaking countries also.
-It can be confidently stated therefore, that a global test for all law school candidates is the LSAT.
-Admissions to law schools worldwide are directed by the LSAT scores.
+The LSAT refers to the Law School Admission Test and it is administered by the Law School Admission Council (LSAC) to gauge the ability, suitability and knowledge of an applicant aiming for law school education.
+This test is conducted mainly for the law schools in the United States and Canada but it has an increasing demand in other English speaking countries also.
+It can be confidently stated therefore, that LSAT is a global test for all law school candidates and entering into law schools worldwide are directed by the scores of this test.

-Following are five primary reasons why law schools use the LSAT scores:
+Following are five primary reasons why law schools prefer the LSAT:

 1. The LSAT scores are relative scores: